Package 'esgtoolkit'

 Examples

-out.frequency = "semi-annual", method = "fmm")
+method = "fmm")

-Martingale and market consistency tests
+Test for martingale property and market consistency

 Description